stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

     - **Azure SQL Database**: is a fully managed relational database service built on SQL Server.
 It offers high availability, security, and performance, making it suitable for a wide range of applications, from small web apps to large enterprise solutions.

 	    - ***EXAMPLE***: a financial services company can use SQL Database to manage transaction data securely and efficiently.
 The service supports advanced features like automatic tuning, threat detection, and geo-replication to ensure optimal performance and security.

+    - **Azure Cosmos DB**:  is a globally distributed, multi-model database service that provides turnkey global distribution and horizontal scaling.
+It is designed for applications that require low-latency access to data across multiple regions.